DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/SETTING PROFILES/Customer purchase order.md

 **Maximum positive price variance** | Where **Use Customer Price** is set to _Yes_: <br> Specify the maximum positive price variance that can occur without warning	| It is recommended that these settings are set to at least 0.01 if the 'include tax flag is ticked' to avoid any rounding differences between the two solutions being flagged.
 **Create release order without blanket order** | The action taken when a release order is received without a blanket order	| •	**No** - do not allow the release order <br> •	**Yes** - allow the release order <br> •	**Warning** - allow the release order with a warning message
 **Duplicate tolerance** |	If a Customer purchase order (Customer requisition) is received more than once, D365 needs to determine what to do with the duplicate/s | •	**Error** - Duplicate purchase orders not allowed and the staging record will error and not create an additional D365 sales order. <br> •	**Accept** - Duplicate purchase orders are allowed.
 Duplicate purchase orders will create a new D365 sales order. <br> •	**Accept on flagged orders** - Duplicate purchase orders are only allowed if existing sales order is flagged to allow duplicates.
 On the original sales order header set on the **EDI** FastTab set **Bypass duplicate check** to _Yes_.
 Staging records with a duplicate Customer requisition where the sales order's Bypass duplicate check is set to _No_ will error.
-**Update confirmed ship date**  |	Updates the **Confirmed ship date** and **Confirmed receipt date** on the sales order header, which are also used in the Customer purchase order acknowledgement | Yes/No
+**Update confirmed ship date**  |	Similar to **Simulate delivery dates**, updates the **Confirmed ship date** and **Confirmed receipt date** on the sales order header, which are also used in the Customer purchase order acknowledgement | Yes/No
-Purchase agreement
+<ins>**Purchase agreement**</ins>
-Agreement classification	Select the agreement classification used when blanket orders are created Strip field delimiter	Specify the delimiter used to identify a release order	Some of the trading partners use a slightly different PO number on the Blanket order compared with the Release order.
+**Agreement classification**	  | Select the agreement classification used when blanket orders are created **Strip field delimiter**       |	Specify the delimiter used to identify a release order	Some of the trading partners use a slightly different PO number on the Blanket order compared with the Release order.
 An example of a Blanket order PO number is 0005055365-0000, they will then send four releases with the number 0005055365-0010, 0005055365-0020, 0005055365-0030 and 0005055365-0040.
-In the template the strip field delimiter would be set to “-“, it should then only match using the number before the delimiter.
+In the template the strip field delimiter would be set to “-“, it should then find the applicable sales agreement by using the number before the delimiter.
-Supplementary items
+<ins>**Supplementary items**</ins>
-Add mandatory supplementary items	Option to automatically add mandatory supplementary items upon sales order creation	Yes/No Add optional free of charge supplementary items	Enabled when Add mandatory supplementary items is Yes.
-Option to automatically add optional free of charge supplementary items	Yes/No
+**Add mandatory supplementary items** |	Option to automatically add mandatory supplementary items upon sales order creation	| Yes/No
+**Add optional free of charge supplementary items** |	Enabled when **Add mandatory supplementary items** is set to _Yes_.
+Option to automatically add optional free of charge supplementary items	| Yes/No
-Add optional charged supplementary items	Enabled when Add mandatory supplementary items is Yes.
-Option to automatically add optional charged supplementary items	Yes/No
+**Add optional charged supplementary items**  |	Enabled when **Add mandatory supplementary items** is set to _Yes_.
+Option to automatically add optional charged supplementary items	| Yes/No
-Retail
+<ins>**Retail**</ins>
-Channel	Option to set the channel when creating retail sales order.
-Drop-down options from Name as setup in Retail and commerce > Channels > Stores > All stores
+**Channel**                     |	Option to set the channel when creating retail sales order.	  | Drop-down options from Name as setup in **Retail and commerce > Channels > Stores > All stores**
-Automatic complete retail order	Option to automatically Complete the Sales order and process payment for retail orders where the customer’s Allow on account is Yes.
+BankReconciliationMatchingRuleEntity  |	Option to automatically Complete the Sales order and process payment for retail orders where the customer’s **Allow on account** is set to _Yes_.
 Utilizes Payment method as set below.
-If payment can’t be completed the sales order is put on hold.
-Yes/No
+If payment can’t be completed the sales order is put on hold.	| Yes/No
-Payment method	Option to set the Retail payment method for processing Payment.
-If Payment method is blank, the first Payment method for the Channel where Default function is Customer is utilized.
-Drop-down options from Retail and commerce > Channel setup > Payment methods
-Filtered to Default function = Customer (only Customer supported)
+**Payment method**              |	Option to set the **Retail payment method** for processing Payment.
+If Payment method is blank, the first Payment method for the Channel where **Default function** is Customer is utilized.	| Drop-down options from **Retail and commerce > Channel setup > Payment methods**.
+Filtered to **Default function = Customer** (only Customer supported)

 ## Where used
 Once setup for each applicable document type, the **Setting profile** can be assigned to each document on the Trading partner setup **EDI > Setup > Trading partners** on **Incoming documents** and **Outgoing documents** FastTab.